-- i.
-Front boundary walls, hedges and original architectural details, such as chimneys and porches etc., are to be retained notably for non-designated heritage assets.
-Where these have been removed, their reinstatement is encouraged. - ii.
-Developers are strongly encouraged to retain hedges or, where none exists, to plant new native hedgerow species, as in 9.2 Design and Landscape Guidance.
+SD 6 RETENTION OF ARCHITECTURAL DETAILS IN EXISTING BUILDINGS i.
+Front boundary walls and original architectural details, such as chimneys, windows and porches etc., must be retained.
+Where such features have been removed previously, their reinstatement is encouraged.

 This policy is to be applied throughout the Conservation Area.
 Removal of the following Redington Frognal character features is likely to cause harm to the Conservation Area: